 The preset must be carefully optimized for obtaining maximum brightness on the tube and yet keeping the consumption on the relatively lower side.

 The 0.47uF capacitor is also introduced for enhancing the output from the tube light, you may other nearby values for improving the overall brightness.

 The battery can be a 12V, 7 AH battery which should last many hours.

 However you cannot expect full striking brightness from this circuit.
 When I tested this circuit, I could never bring the tube light to its actual specified striking brightness.

-The following diagram shows how to make a simple 20 watt fluorescent tube, emergency light circuit.
+The following diagram shows how to make a simple 20 watt fluorescent tube, 12V converter circuit.